 I’m a Pacific Northwest writer–made my living for years as such.
 But I’m also an artist–made my living for years as such.
 This watercolor painting is titled “Eye of the Forest.”
 Copyright 2005 by Wulf Moon.
 Just a sample of my work.
 I’ve taught hundreds of people watercolor over the years from my studio, and also the waterfront gallery.
 My works have been both commissioned and purchased by collectors the world over, from yacht owners in the San Juan Islands, to collectors from Dubai, to a château owner in France.
 I’ll post more as time goes on.
+For now, enjoy my blogs on writing speculative fiction.
 Rome wasn’t built in a day . . .

 I’ve always known I’m a writer.
 You are born with it, sleeping in your gut.
 The rest is dedication, education, and polishing your craft.
 And courage.
 You have to serve seven cats–every successful writer knows that–and allow only ONE in your office.
 But if you want more proof, here it is:

 . . . but were afraid to ask.
 Well, the editor at Third Flatiron Publishing, Juliana Rew, wasn’t afraid!
 She put the thumbscrews to me after my beastie podcast, and I squealed everything.
 Juli said I could share–just like influenza, misery loves company.
 (I always say misery loves comfort, preferably Southern, but what do I know?)